entur/gha-slack/README-post.md

 ## Usage

-The workflow checks if the blocks input is provided.
-If blocks are provided, they are used in the payload; otherwise, the plain text message is sent.
+The workflow can be used to send a plain text message og a rich message using Block Kit (https://api.slack.com/tools/block-kit-builder).

 ## Examples